Team Up committees are our ambassadors on campus, creating a community of engaged students at their university.

 If you study at either LSE, Goldsmiths, City, SOAS, or Westminster, you will need to submit an application via one of the following forms:

-If you have volunteered with us during 2015/16, please complete the form here to apply.
+If you have volunteered with before, please complete the form here to apply.

-If you have volunteered with us earlier than 2015/16, or have not volunteered with us before, please complete the form here to apply.
+If you have not volunteered with us before, please complete the form here to apply.

 If you don’t see your university represented here, drop us an email at firstname.lastname@example.org if you are interested in setting up a team at your university, and we will be back in touch with you within a fortnight.